AreebAhmadSiddiqui/JavaScript-Learning/Notes.md

 Redeclaration	✅ Yes	        ❌ No	          ❌ No
 Use Case	    Legacy code	    Mutable variables	Constants

+-> Ek important note var function scoped hai iska agar wo kisi function ke andar hai tab to bahar access ni hoga lekin agar kisi aur cheez ke andar jaise loops , {} tab accessible hoga

 -> Basic functional scopes
 -> Hoisting intro ( Can access functions before initialization but not variable)

+var is Function-Scoped (not Block-Scoped)

+Variables declared with var are only scoped to functions, not to blocks ({}, if, for, while, etc.).

+If var is inside a function, it cannot be accessed outside.

+If var is inside a block (but not a function), it can be accessed outside.

+Examples:

+✅ Case 1: var Inside a Function (Not Accessible Outside) javascript function test() {
+    var x = 10; // Function-scoped
+    console.log(x); // 10 (works inside)
+}
+test();
+console.log(x); // ReferenceError: x is not defined (cannot access outside) ✔️ Correct: var is trapped inside the function.

+❌ Case 2: var Inside a Block (Accessible Outside) javascript if (true) {
+    var y = 20; // Not block-scoped (leaks outside)
+    console.log(y); // 20 (works inside)
+}
+console.log(y); // 20 (still accessible outside!)
+⚠️ Problem: var ignores block scope ({}, if, for, etc.) and leaks outside.

+❌ Case 3: var in a Loop (Leaks Outside) javascript for (var i = 0; i < 3; i++) {
+    console.log(i); // 0, 1, 2
+}
+console.log(i); // 3 (still accessible outside the loop!)
+⚠️ Problem: i leaks outside the loop (unlike let/const).

+Block Scope (let, const)
+Variables declared with let/const are block-scoped.

+They are only accessible inside the block ({}) where they are declared.

+They do NOT leak outside blocks (if, for, while).

+Simple sa ye yaad rakho

+-> let and const are block scoped ({}) iske andar hi accessible hai -> var is function scoped ( agar sirf function mein hoga to not accessible ousidee) otherwise sabmein hoga

 # Lession 18 ( Arrow and This )